Pokkiri Thambi: Plot

-In a remote village, many young women have mysteriously disappeared the night and their dead bodies are found the following day.
+In a remote village, many young women have mysteriously disappeared at night and their dead bodies found the following day.
 Pannaiyar, the village chief, promises the villagers to find and punish the culprit.
-Thambidurai is an angry young man who works hard the day in Pannaiyar's farm and enjoys drinking arrack the night.
+Thambidurai is an angry young man who works hard during the day in Pannaiyar's farm and enjoys drinking arrack in the night.
 He lives with his mother and his sister Selvi.
-Thereafter, Selvi and Pannaiyar's son Jayanthkumar fall in love with each other but Pannaiyar refuses to marry them and humiliates Thambidurai.
-A vengeful Thambidurai then sneaks into Pannaiyar's house the night and he forcefully rapes Kaveri, thinking that she is Pannaiyar's daughter.
+Thereafter, Selvi and Pannaiyar's son Jayanthkumar fall in love but Pannaiyar refuses to marry them and humiliates Thambidurai.
+A vengeful Thambidurai then sneaks into Pannaiyar's house at night and he forcefully rapes Kaveri, thinking that she is Pannaiyar's daughter.

 At the village court, Kaveri reveals that her elder sister was found dead a few months ago in this village so she has come to their village to find the culprit.
 Kaveri was kidnapped that night and the abductor put her in Pannaiyar's house.
 Thambidurai who went this way raped her.
 Pannaiyar orders Thambidurai to marry her immediately and he marries her in front of the villagers.
 Later, Thambidurai finds out that the serial killer and serial rapist is none than Pannaiyar and he exposes Pannaiyar's true face to the villagers.
 Overcome by embarrassment, Pannaiyar commits suicide by drowning.